leukemia-kispi/HiChIP-Analysis/Coolbox.md

 python setup.py install
 ```

-After installation, you should enable ipywidgets to use the browser in Jupyter Notebook (depending on version this may be already enabled):
+After installation, you should enable ipywidgets to use the browser in Jupyter Notebook (depending on version this may be already enabled).

 ```
 jupyter nbextension enable --py widgetsnbextension